 A pretty flowering groundcover

-Produces a mass of stout spikes of pink bugle flowers in spring, making a very fetching sight.
-Then there are some repeats in autumn.
+Produces a mass of stout spikes of soft pink bugle flowers in spring, making a very fetching mass of colour.

-Flower spikes rise 15cm. above a dense flat mat of glossy, deep green foliage.
+Pink flower spikes rise 15cm. above a dense, flat mat of glossy, deep green foliage.

 Where to use in the garden